Sunandadadi/2020Fall_projects/README.md

 Assuming against a scenario where a person immediately quarantines themselves after being diagnosed COVID 19 positive.
 If the symptom onset date (date when the symptoms are first detected) is empty, it is assumed that the person is asymptotic.
+Assuming that simulated new cases are carried into the next month

 ## Randomized variables: